Denha II: Contacts with the Jacobites, 1358–64

 In 1364, shortly after his consecration by the Jacobite patriarch Ignatius in the monastery of Mar Hnanya at Mardin, the Jacobite maphrian Athanasius II Ibrahim paid courtesy visits to Mosul, Bartalli, the monastery of Mar Mattai and Karamlish.
 He was given a courteous reception at Karamlish by the Nestorian patriarch Denha II.
 The participation of the Nestorian patriarchs in the welcoming ceremonies for a new Jacobite maphrian seems to have started in the thirteenth century (Denha I took part in the enthronement ceremony in Baghdad for the maphrian Bar Hebraeus in 1264), and had evidently become traditional.
-Despite the doctrinal differences between the two churches, their leaders clearly felt that it was valuable to preserve the appearance of Christian unity in a Moslem world and to begin their official relationship in a cordial atmosphere:
+Despite the doctrinal differences between the two churches, their leaders clearly felt that it was valuable to preserve the appearance of Christian unity in a Muslim world and to begin their official relationship in a cordial atmosphere:

 After a few days the maphrian came down to Mosul, and from there proceeded to Bartalli.
 The priests, deacons and faithful went to meet him, and he stayed there for a while.
 The priest Yohannan came to him, who had opposed and withstood Bar Kaina, and with him Masud, chief of upper Beth Daniel.
-And when they had received the maphrian’s blessing and discussed affairs with him, they returned to Karmelish.
+And when they had received the maphrian's blessing and discussed affairs with him, they returned to Karmelish.
 And the priest Yohannan and the chief Masud gave presents to the emir Sultan Shah and the emir Bajazid, and also to Mar Denha, the catholicus of the Nestorians, and then returned to the maphrian.
 Then each emir sent his wazir, together with all the priests and deacons of the region, and they greeted the maphrian as befitted fellow-Christians.
 And they went up to the monastery of Mar Mattai, whose monks went out to meet the maphrian Athanasius Ibrahim and to kiss his hand.
 So he sat on the throne of the catholicate, and they robed him in the traditional fashion.
 Then he conducted divine service, and ordained priests and deacons.
 Then the maphrian went down to the Sawhraye, and then went on to Karmelish.
 And Bajazid, and the priests and deacons of the Nestorians and the Armenians, and all the inhabitants of the blessed village of Karmelish came out to meet him.
 Then the maphrian went on to pay his respects to the catholicus Mar Denha, who gave him a hearty welcome, prepared a splendid feast for him, and presented him with a beautiful robe.
 From there the maphrian toured the whole region, and received the traditional warm welcome both from our people and from those of other congregations.